SuperBoRG: Exploration of point sources at $z\sim8$ in HST parallel fields: Introduction

 The formation of the first generation of quasars and galaxies is one of the top priority areas in current astronomical research.
 In addition to their formation mechanism itself, connected to the growth of cosmic structure, understanding their number density evolution and properties during the first billion years is critical to answer the question --- which sources (re-)ionized the universe, and how did they do it \citep{robertson15,bouwens15,madau15}?

 Our understanding of early star, galaxy and black hole formation has been significantly improved in the past decade.
 The installation of Wide Field Camera 3 (WFC3) on \hst\ has enabled us to explore beyond the previous redshift limit of $z\sim 6.5$, related to the observer-frame Lyman break moving outside the sensitivity of silicon-based imaging sensors and into a region of elevated atmospheric foreground.
-We now have hundreds of galaxy candidates at $z\simgt7$ from multiple legacy surveys of \hst, such as CANDELS \citep{koekemoer11,grogin11}, HUDF12 \citep{ellis13}, XDF \citep{illingworth13}, and HFF \citep{lotz17}.
-Follow-up spectroscopic campaigns, however, confirmed only a portion ($\sim20$) of those candidates at $z>7$, exhibiting the challenging aspect of identifying objects via \ly\ line at this early epoch \citep{treu13,schenker14,song16}, due to increasing fraction of neutral hydrogen \citep{konno14,mason18,banados18,davies18,hoag19}.
+We now have hundreds of galaxy candidates at $z\simgt7$ from multiple legacy surveys of \hst, such as the Cosmic Assembly Near-infrared Deep Extragalactic Legacy Survey \citep[CANDELS;][]{koekemoer11,grogin11}, the Hubble Ultra Deep Field 2012 \citep{ellis13}, the eXtreme Deep Field \citep{illingworth13}, and the Hubble Frontier Fields \citep{lotz17}.
+Follow-up spectroscopic campaigns, however, confirmed only a portion ($\sim20$) of those candidates at $z>7$, exhibiting the challenging aspect of identifying objects via the \ly\ line at this early epoch \citep{treu13,schenker14,song16}, due to increasing fraction of neutral hydrogen \citep{konno14,mason18,banados18,davies18,hoag19}.

 While low escape fraction of \ly\ photons is theoretically expected and observationally seen in typical galaxies ($L<L^*$) at such an early epoch owing to neutral gas in proximity of these sources, the situation may be different for luminous sources.
 Theoretically, luminous sources are able to create a large ionizing bubble, where a higher fraction of \ly\ photons can escape \citep{cen00}.
 A few of such examples with very high escape fraction are indeed seen at $z>6$ \citep{matthee18,tilvi20}.
 Therefore, luminous objects are ideal targets where it should be more likely to detect \ly\ emission, thus enabling investigation of at least some of their properties \citep{mason18b}.